-The Board of Directors, upon the recommendation of the Audit Committee, has selected the independent accounting firm of Grant Thornton LLP to audit the accounts of the company for the year ending December 31, 2008.
+The Board of Directors, upon the recommendation of the Audit Committee, has selected the independent accounting firm of Grant Thornton LLP to audit the accounts of the company for the year ending December 31, 2009.

-The Audit Committee considered the tax compliance services provided by Grant Thornton LLP, concluded that provision of such services is compatible with maintaining the independence of the independent accountants, and approved the provision by Grant Thornton LLP of tax compliance services with respect to the year ending December 31, 2007.
+The Audit Committee considered the tax compliance services provided by Grant Thornton LLP, concluded that provision of such services is compatible with maintaining the independence of the independent accountants, and approved the provision by Grant Thornton LLP of tax compliance services with respect to the year ending December 31, 2008.

-The Audit Committee received the following information concerning the fees of the independent accountants for the years ended December 31, 2006 and 2007, has considered whether the provision of these services is compatible with independence of the independent accountants, and concluded that it is:
+The Audit Committee received the following information concerning the fees of the independent accountants for the years ended December 31, 2007 and 2008, has considered whether the provision of these services is compatible with independence of the independent accountants, and concluded that it is:

-Y Year Ended
+Year Year Ended

-12/31/07 12/31/06
+12/31/08 12/31/07

-Audit fees(1) \$480,029 \$425,630
+Audit fees(1) \$ 454,460 \$480,029

-Tax fees \$ 31,376 \$ 21,000
+Tax fees \$ 30,934 \$ 31,376

-(1) Audit fees represents fees for the integrated audit of our annual consolidated financial statements and reviews of the interim consolidated financial statements, and review of audit-related SEC filings; also includes fees related to issuing comfort letter(s) in 2007 and fees for auditing management's assessment of internal controls in 2006.
+(1) Audit fees represents fees for the integrated audit of our annual consolidated financial statements and reviews of the interim consolidated financial statements, and review of audit-related SEC filings; also includes fees related to issuing comfort letter(s) in 2008.

 Audit and tax fees include administrative overhead charges and reimbursement for out-of-pocket expenses.